mohammedfatihX/androidLocalNetworkChat/README.md

   ### Fragment

   - for the fragment first use is in the **AppFeature.class** and use to pass multiple graphic image in the same activity .
         ***PS** : i could just use normal array and pass the images and then in activity loop the array , but i try to test my use fragemt for my teacher*.
-   - for thew second times i used in the **ChattingActivity** and i use it to make easy moving between the chating interface and the user interface .
+   - for thew second times i used in the **ChattingActivity** and i use it to make it easy to moving between the chating interface and the user interface .
   ### Android menu

   - i use  to update the the ip of the peers in your side **"when you do long press on user it will pop up menu dialog to that have 2 option remove user you pressed on or update "**.

   ### Custom dialog

-  - for custom dialog i used simple custom diaog that uve 2 button **cancel** or **ok** and input field to entre the info of user.
+  - for custom dialog i used simple custom diaog that use 2 button **cancel** or **ok** and input field to entre the info of user.

 ## The app features are: